nightbert/SubnauticaOxygenAlerts/README.md

 - Simple slash command for testing.

 ## Installation
-1) Copy the `Subnautica` folder into your WoW AddOns directory:
+1) Copy the `SubnauticaOxygenAlerts` folder into your WoW AddOns directory:
    - Retail: `World of Warcraft/_retail_/Interface/AddOns/`
    - Classic: `World of Warcraft/_classic_/Interface/AddOns/`
-2) Ensure `Subnautica` is enabled on the character select AddOns list.
+2) Ensure `Subnautica Oxygen Alerts` is enabled on the character select AddOns list.
 3) Reload the UI (`/reload`) if the game is already running.

 ## Usage